happypandax/plugins/plugins/File Metadata/readme.md

 7. Import your new `.py` file in `extractors.__init__`

 # Changelog

+- `2.0.0`
+    - The plugin will also now act as a regular metadata plugin, making it possible to retrieve metadata from files on-demand

 - `1.0.3`
     - Updated the eze handler to save uploaded date as published date